• Skip to secondary menu

 Some consumers consider the term to be an endorsement of quality, while many producers consider it archaic and do not use it.
 However, because bottled-in-bond whiskey must be the product of one distillation season, one distillery, and one distiller – whereas ordinary straight whiskey may be a product of the mingling of straight whiskeys with differing ages and producers within a single state – it may be regarded as a better indication of the distiller’s skill, making it similar in concept to a single malt whisky, small batch whiskey, or single barrel whiskey.
 Bonded whiskeys are also valued for their higher-than-usual alcohol content (100 proof rather than the more typical 80–90 proof), as this means the product contains a less diluted spirit, typically corresponding to more flavor.

-History of the Bottled-in-Bond Act
+History of the Bottled in Bond Act

-Filed Under: Uncategorized
+Filed Under: best whiskey, bourbon

 Primary Sidebar